-Students must have successfully completed Modelling and Simulation: Foundations in order to take this as an Accredited Short Course, and the completion of either Computer Graphics and War Gaming and Combat Modelling would be advantageous.
+Students must have successfully completed Modelling and Simulation: Foundations in order to take this as a Short Course for Credit, and the completion of either Real-Time Graphics and War Gaming and Combat Modelling would be advantageous.
 There are no prerequisites if taken as a Standalone Short Course.

 A limited number of MOD sponsored places are available.

 There are limited places on these modules.
 You may not receive an offer until places have been confirmed, usually 1 to 2 weeks before the start date.